vprokashev/global-style-sheet-organization-sample/Readme.md

 - index (import in the same order)
 ```

 Untested Tips:
 Divide into separate classes positioning and decoration
 todo: Create a table with all CSS properties divided into groups
+classes:
-inner, content - width and height = 100%
+  inner, content - width and height = 100% (static)
-container - fixed size
+  container - fixed size (relative, absolute, sticky, fixed)